icarusfactor/design/README.md

 * Email Sending Is Left to Compose
 * Uses Mbox Folders For Templates and Holding
 * Works With all Major Browsers
+* Editor Fonts Work With All Major Email Clients
 * Make and Use Your Own Templates

 ### Status: